-Director of Startups
+Director of Velocity Incubator

 Briton is passionate about building the community at Velocity.
 As Community Manager, she oversees professional development, social and charitable programming for Velocity founders and companies.
 She believes that the best incubators in the world have a strong sense of community.

 Briton works with our alumni companies to find new and meaningful ways to keep them connected to Velocity’s network.
 She also works with Velocity’s partners (tech and non-tech) to find opportunities to bring success to all.
 After 12 years of working in the events world, Briton joined Velocity in 2018.

 Jovana is a creative at heart.
 She has a passion for marketing communications and our global community.
 Before her marketing career, Jovana attended Wilfrid Laurier University, where she specialized in Global Studies and Political Science.
 She started her career in the finance and insurance sector, before becoming very passionate about the local startup scene.